Azure/aks-engine-azurestack/docs/tutorials/cli-overview.md

       --debug   enable verbose debug logs
 ```

-The `aks-engine` codebase contains a working log retrieval script in `scripts/collect-logs.sh`, so you can use it to quickly gather logs from your node VMs:
+The `aks-engine-azurestack` codebase contains a working log retrieval script in `scripts/collect-logs.sh`, so you can use it to quickly gather logs from your node VMs:

 ```sh
 $ git clone https://github.com/Azure/aks-engine-azurestack.git && cd aks-engine